pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_methods/chapter.md

 ### Class Without Initializer

-If no unit testing is to be performed on the embedded method then it can be written as a straightforward class method, as follows:
+Alternatively the embedded method can be written as a straightforward class method, as follows:

 ``` ruby
 module Bit63